openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Secondly, the user will always be returned to the initial context, typically a browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.

-Thirdly, cross-device requests benefit from the use of secure transports with proximity checks, which are handled by the OS platform using FIDO CTAP 2.2 with hybrid transports.
+Thirdly, cross-device requests benefit from the use of secure transports with proximity checks, which are handled by the OS platform, e.g., using FIDO CTAP 2.2 with hybrid transports.

 And lastly, as part of the request, the Wallet is provided with information about the Verifier's origin as authenticated by the user agent, which is important for phishing resistance.